rails/rails/guides/source/active_record_migrations.md

 are there for convenience, since you do not need to explicitly specify the version to migrate to.

+#### Transactions

+In databases that support transactions with statements that change the schema, each migration is wrapped in a transaction.

+INFO: A transaction ensures that if a migration fails partway through, any changes that were successfully applied are rolled back, maintaining database consistency.
+This means that either all operations within the transaction are executed successfully, or none of them are, preventing the database from being left in an inconsistent state if an error occurs during the transaction.

+If the database does not support transactions with statements that change the schema, then when a migration fails, the parts of it that have succeeded will not be rolled back.
+You will have to rollback the changes manually.

+NOTE: There are certain queries that can't run inside a transaction.
+If your adapter supports DDL transactions you can use `disable_ddl_transaction!` method to disable transactions for a single migration, allowing these queries to be executed outside the transactional boundary.

 ### Setup the Database

 The `bin/rails db:setup` command will create the database, load the schema, and initialize